Efficient Multi-Cycle Folded Integer Multipliers: Proposed Architectures

-The synthesis results of all MCIM designs and the standard multiplier generated by Synopsys using the * operator (which will be referred to as Star) are compared.
-The traditional approach is to set the design parameters, such as the CT and latency, and synthesize a design using the best achievable frequency.
+To provide a performance benchmark, we compare our results with a standard multiplier (inferred by the "*" operator), which will be referred to as Star.
+The traditional approach for generating results is to set the design parameters, such as the CT and latency, and synthesize a design using the best achievable frequency.
 However, this approach is not the best representation of the results since the target frequency is usually a design decision or constraint.
 The area complexity, power consumption, and operating frequency are all interdependent.
 Thus, the timing target selection significantly affects the results.
-For this reason, we select the timing target first and then update a design's latency (pipeline depth) to meet the target timing.
+For this reason, we select the timing target first and then update a design's pipeline depth to meet the target timing.
 The same timing targets are used when comparing different designs.
+We also utilize the retiming feature (which is a technique used to optimize digital circuits by moving flip-flops) to achieve optimized pipelining.
+Registers are added at the end of the design to increase the depth of the pipeline.